 As a guest within our park, you may be filmed and/or photographed by a Knoebels employee or contracted professional.
 Your entrance into the park serves as permission for use of your image.

 We welcome well-behaved pets at our park, and trust the owners will be responsible for, control and clean up after them as well as be responsible when deciding how their pet would react to an amusement park environment.
 Pets require to be kept either on a leash or in a carrier at all times.
 We reserve the right to ask you to leave the park if policy is not adhered to.

 With the exception of service animals, pets are not allowed in any covered dining areas or pool area.

 Most rides, attractions, games, gift shops, and food stands are accessible to all our guests.
 Knoebels is committed to providing a safe environment for our guests and strictly enforces safety regulations in accordance with the Pennsylvania Rides Safety and Liability Act and Pennsylvania State Amusement Ride Inspection Act.
 Knoebels reserves the right to deny any guest admission to any ride.

 - Diabetes, Asthma, Heart Conditions, Heat Conditions, Allergies, etc. Knoebels reserves the right to refuse giving a band.

-- Bone fractures, Sprains, Strains, Post Surgery, are temporary inconveniences and do not qualify for the Disability Band.
+- Bone fractures, Sprains, Strains, Post Surgery, are temporary inconveniences and do not qualify for the Courtesy Band.

 The courtesy pass allows the courtesy band holder and three (3) additional guests, four (4) total to board the rides through the exit gate.
 This does not apply to the Flying Turns.
 This ride only allows for one (1) additional guest to accompany the disabled guest.
 This ride is weight based, with a maximum of 400 lbs.
 If both riders are over the weight capacity, the courtesy band holder will have to ride alone.
 The Flying Turns attraction only allows 1 ride per guest, whether disabled or not.
 Everyone must disembark after each ride.